-Goal 9, Economic Development: The map amendments will allow a greater variety of uses thereby increasing development potential.
-Further, the proposed RM zone does not preclude employment-type activities on the site.
+Goal 9, Economic Development: The map amendments will allow a greater variety of uses thereby increasing development potential and provide opportunities for residential and commercial uses.

 Goal 10, Housing: This Goal directly applies, as the map amendments create additional opportunities to meet housing needs of the community.
 The City has an adopted Comprehensive Plan that projects the housing needs for the City through 2025.
 In addition, the City commissioned the 2019 Housing Needs Analysis which identified how the City is able to accommodate the projected housing needs over a 20-year period.
 The Housing Needs Analysis identified that the City had a surplus of land available to accommodate the projected housing needs.
 Specifically, a total of 2,503 housing units are identified as the housing need within the City's UGB, including 1,320 low density units, 643 medium density units and 540 high density units.
 To accommodate the need, a total of 437 acres of buildable land was needed to accommodate the housing demand.
 The City identified a total of 735 acres available, as such, there is a surplus of available housing.
 In terms of the surplus, there is 240 acres of low-density surplus, 0 acres of medium density surplus, and 63 acres of high-density surplus.
-Most of the property is located within the Airport Approach Surface Overlay zone, which would restrict most of the property to a maximum of 4 units to the acre.
-Therefore, this property would increase the opportunity to provide low-density residential housing demand, and would allow other properties in the Residential Mixed Density zone to accommodate other housing densities.
-As such, this proposal would comply with Goal 10.
+The proposal is to change the designation from Commercial to Mixed Use, which would allow residential development subject to the Residential Mixed Density standards upon annexation.
+This change would increase housing opportunities, as such, this proposal would comply with Goal 10.

-Goal 11, Public Facilities and Services: Previous findings indicate services are available to serve the property and the map amendments will not affect the City's ability to provide necessary public facilities.
+Goal 11, Public Facilities and Services: Previous findings indicate services would be available to serve the property and the map amendments will not affect the City's ability to provide necessary public facilities.